 STEP 4: Review, sign & file copies of your return

 You are responsible for double checking the accuracy of your personal income tax return before submitting (by Netfile or mail) to CRA.
-Check-out the tax filing tutorials on the ISC website.

 - If you are filing by paper copy and mail, be sure to sign your tax return on page 4 of the T1 General.